mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 - `<monitor-instance>` is the monitor section name from the MaxScale configuration file.
 - `<server-param1>` and `<server-param2>` are server parameters as described
-above for MaxAdmin.
+above for MaxCtrl.
 Only _switchover_ accepts both, _failover_ doesn't need any and both _rejoin_ and _reset-replication_ accept one.

 Given a MaxScale configuration file like